 Students are encouraged to precept beyond the one-course requirement and should actively seek out precepting opportunities both within and beyond the department.
+Students can also petition to create and team teach an undergraduate course.
+This must be done with the consent and active participation of a member of Princeton's permanent faculty.
 In case that a student by the fifth year of enrollment has not yet precepted, or signed up for precepting, the Director of Graduate Studies in consultation with the Department faculty will assign an appropriate course.
 This course may be within or outside the student’s disciplinary or linguistic field of specialization.
 Exceptional circumstances may require the teaching requirement to be waived by the Director of Graduate Studies.

 Before being able to precept, students must complete a two-day training session at the University’s McGraw Center for Teaching and Learning.
 Furthermore, the McGraw Center offers a series of workshops related to teaching, instructional consultation and classroom observation, advice on professional development, and a wealth of other information.
 In its Teaching Transcript Program, the McGraw Center further provides the opportunity to earn a pedagogy certificate testifying to the student’s precept experience, participation in a series of pedagogy workshops, class observation and feedback, composition of a statement of teaching philosophy, and creation of an original syllabus.
 All Ph.D. students are urged to fully explore the opportunities announced on the Center’s website.